 My admiration of Querciabella increases with each new vintage.
 I have shown their wines at many events; they are my benchmark of Tuscan excellence.
-Time then, for a new overview.
-Querciabella redux is a summary of my many and various scribbles about Querciabella made during the past few years.
+Time then, for an overview.
+Querciabella redux is a summary of my many and various scribbles about Querciabella during the past few years.

 In the centre of the prosperous Tuscan hills, between Siena and Florence, sits the headquarters of Querciabella, at Greve-in-Chianti.
 There are vines planted at every turn on these beautiful rolling hills, for this is the Chianti Classico heartland.